azone/ThemeManager/README.md

 # ThemeManager

-ThemeManage is a most lightweight, powerful, convenient and easiest way to manage your app themes.
+ThemeManager is a most lightweight, powerful, convenient and easiest way to manage your app themes, and also support change text(e.g. language) or other configurations dynamically too.

 ## Installing ThemeManager